Billie D. Harris: Military service and death

 He was assigned to the 355th Fighter Squadron/354th Fighter Group in southeast England.
 He flew a P-51 Mustang as bomber support missions into Germany.
 Following the success of D-Day his missions changed to ground attack role and fighter sweeps over France.
 He was successful in his daily missions across the English channel that earned him two Air Medals, with 11 oak leaf clusters and the Distinguished Flying Cross.

-During his last mission on July 17, 1944, he was flying his P-51D-5 Mustang as part of a fighter sweep mission over Bureaux, France'.
+During his last mission on July 17, 1944, he was flying his P-51D-5 Mustang as part of a fighter sweep mission over Bureaux, France.
 During the mission the fighter sortie he was with were engaged by a number of ME-109s and FW-190s, a few miles Southwest of the village of Les Ventes, near Évreux.
 During the fight, it was reported that Billie Harris had a FW-190 on his tail, which was able to damage his P-51.
-This caused his P-51 to roll over into a slow dive steaming with white smoke.
-The during this dive, his P-51 was headed towards the village of Les Ventes, but he had managed to avoid crashing his plane into the town area, maneuvering his plan into the near by forest, saving the loss of many lives.
+This caused his P-51 to roll over into a slow dive streaming with white smoke.
+During this uncontrolled dive, his P-51 was headed towards the village of Les Ventes, he managed to avoid crashing his plane into the town area, maneuvering his plane into the near by forest.
+The maneuver has been cited with saving many lives.

 The French Resistance were the first to get to the downed aircraft, and discovered that Billie Harris was already dead.
 It landed in trees and was cushioned on impact and thus was not destroyed.
 His body was not immediately recovered because the German soldiers closed in, the resistance removed his handgun and code book.
 His ID was stripped by the Germans but he had a patch on his arm that read D. Harris.